runners dictionary

 • Track: Oval surface, usually made of rubber, designed for running and competing in races.

-• Fartlek: Training technique that combines speed intervals with segments of steady-paced running.
+• Fartlek: Swedish training technique that combines speed intervals with segments of steady-paced running.
+The goal of this training is to induce abrupt changes in heart rate.

 • PR: Personal Record, the best time recorded by a runner in a given distance or race.